 Lawrence is a rich kid with a bad accent and a large debt.
 After his father refuses to help him out, Lawrence escapes his angry debtors by jumping on a Peace Corp flight to Southeast Asia, ...
 See full summary »

-Bound together by a desire to play "Mazes and Monsters," Robbie and his four college classmates decide to move the board game into the local legendary cavern.
+Bound together by a desire to play "Mazes and Monsters," Robbie and his three college classmates decide to move the board game into the local legendary cavern.
 Robbie starts having visions for real, and the line between reality and fantasy fuse into a harrowing adventure.
 Written by

 Rone Barton Lokarr <firstname.lastname@example.org>

 It is unclear when this story actually takes place.
 During the opening sequence, Robbie Wheeling and his parents drive by a cinema playing 'The Empire Strikes Back' which would place the film in 1980 or 1981.
 At Jay Jay Brockway's "Brigitte Bardot" party, Jay Jay makes a remark regarding the bottle of wine he is given by Robbie as "1987".
 Throughout the film, there are numerous signs in the dorm that refer to the year 1982, yet the calendar in Kate Finch's dorm room shows November 1983.
 See more »

 And so... we played the game again... for one last time.
 It didn't matter that there were no maps... or dice... or monsters.
 Pardue saw the monsters.
 We did not.
 We saw nothing but the death of hope.
 And the loss of our friend.
 And so we played the game until the sun began to set... and all the monsters were dead.

 Laughable early attempt to "show the danger" that playing D&D leads one to lose all contact with reality, this film (from the book) was an obvious attempt to cash-in on the popularity of the most durable RPG ever.